So You'd Like to Save the World: Background

 Like the rest of the Bad Vibes album, "So You'd Like to Save the World" was recorded in Cole's home studio in New York.
 Speaking of the song's message, which takes a swipe at po-faced environmentalists, Cole told the Daily Record in 1993, "I'm having a gentle go at people like Sting and Peter Gabriel.
 Both of these guys have a sense of humour, so why don't they use it more?
 If you believe in helping the environment, it doesn't mean you can't make fun of it, too.
 The song is very self-mocking.
 I recycle products as much as the next guy, and I'm all for these environmental issues.
 If people take my song too literally, I don't care.
 I'm sick of worrying what people make of my lyrics."

 Critical reception

 Upon its release, Stuart Bailie of NME commented, "Sounds a bit like '70s Lennon, which is handy, since Lloyd has already done the pastiche of Lou and Dylan and we need a change.
 Still, you feel cheerful, because there are jokey lines about star signs and eco freaks and his mates all clap fondly at the end."
 Peter Kinghorn of the Newcastle Evening Chronicle noted that "despite the plodding beat it bubbles along nice and brightly".
+Taylor Parkes of Melody Maker commented on how he felt Cole's career had been on a continuous downward spiral since Lloyd Cole and the Commotions' 1984 debut album Rattlesnakes, on which Cole had the lyrical ability to "pump out rough nuggets of eloquent, pretend-bohemian beauty".
+Parkes continued, "By the second album, it was shrinking fast, carried on shrinking... shrinking...
+Until finally: 'So You'd Like to Save the World'.
+Piss off, Lloyd."